 What Happens To Kamala Harris' Senate Seat After The Election?
 There's A Process

-If President Donald Trump is reelected, Harris will continue in her role as a senator for the two years left of her term.
-However, if there's a Biden-Harris victory in November, one man — California Gov. Gavin Newsom — will have the responsibility of filling her vacant seat in January 2021.
-This is because California is one of 37 states where, in the event of a vacant Senate seat, the governor can appoint an interim senator to serve the remainder of the term.
-According to current California law, Newsom's appointee will serve out the remaining two years of Harris' term and be eligible for reelection during the next statewide general election in November 2022, per The Intercept.
+California is one of 37 states where, in the event of a vacant Senate seat, the governor can appoint an interim senator to serve the remainder of the term, according to Ballotpedia, thus granting Newsom the ability to fill Harris’ seat with a candidate of his choosing.
+According to current California law, Padilla will serve out the remaining two years of Harris' term and be eligible for re-election during the next statewide general election in November 2022, per The Intercept.